 MOUNT PLEASANT ASSOCIATION (MPA)

-When Royal Mail announced in 2011 that it was planning to sell the site, there was much concern about the proposals for the development in the planning application, which would have it looking something like this CGI:
+When Royal Mail announced in 2011 that it was planning to sell the site, there was much concern about the proposals for the development in the planning application, which would have it looking something like the CGI abive.

 Mount Pleasant Association is a local group with over 200 members who live and/or work in the area.
 It campaigns on local issues with a particular interest in housing and development.
 MPA represents local views in planning submissions, at planning hearings and in local newspapers.
 Open to all, it works alongside other local groups.